-Choosing to be a locum tenens clinician is both exciting and rewarding.
-Whether you’ve recently finished residency and are interested in exploring your medical career options, simply looking for a change , or are hoping to diversify your career – working as a locum tenens meets that goal.
+Choosing a career as a locum tenens clinician is both exciting and rewarding.
+Whether you’ve recently finished residency and are interested in exploring your medical career options, simply looking for a change, or are hoping to diversify your career – working as a locum tenens meets that goal.

 How do you get started?
 While the process can be intricate and difficult, we’re here to guide you.
 It all starts with the locum tenens credentialing process.